Skip to Main Content

 MIT Libraries digital collections can be found in Dome.
 There are over 70,000 images, maps, and documents.

 Louisiana Digital Library

 Contains photographs, maps, manuscript materials, books, oral histories, and more.
 Primarily historical and cultural.

 The GIS & Data lab, housed on the 1st floor of Rotch Library (7-238), is available for use during Rotch's operating hours.
 Software and one-on-one help is for use by the MIT Community only.

-Email email@example.com to ask questions or schedule a virtual appointment.
+Stop by during in-person help hours or email email@example.com to schedule a virtual appointment.

 Librarian for the School of Architecture & Planning